carlosamcruz/maoonchain/README.md

  npm install
 ```

-The project has some particularities that required some nonstandard changes in some files.
+The project requires some nonstandard changes in some files on node_modules.
 Therefore, the following procedure will be required:

-Delete Folders:
+Delete the following folders from node_modules:
 ```
    ..\maoonchain\node_modules\bsv
    ..\maoonchain\node_modules\scrypt-ts
 ```
-Copy custom folders:
+Copy the custom folders from the repo:
 ```
    ..\maoonchain\bsv
    ..\maoonchain\scrypt-ts
 ```
-And Paste to inside folder:
+And paste them inside folder node_modules:
 ```
    ..\maoonchain\node_modules
 ```

-Finally compile the contract and start it
+Finally, compile the sCrypt contract and start it
 ```
  npx scrypt-cli@latest compile
  npm start